-The childcare crisis facing Japan's working moms
+The child care crisis facing Japan's working moms

 Experts say Japanese women face outright discrimination in offices because they are seen as less committed due to the likelihood they will become mothers.

-Women who are seen to prioritize their home life over their company -- by leaving at a normal time to pick up children from daycare, for example -- can find themselves "mommy tracked" at the office, including being passed over for promotions and raises, said economist Machiko Osawa, director of the Research Institute for Women and Careers at Japan Women's University.
+Women who are seen to prioritize their home life over their company -- by leaving at a normal time to pick up children from day care, for example -- can find themselves "mommy tracked" at the office, including being passed over for promotions and raises, said economist Machiko Osawa, director of the Research Institute for Women and Careers at Japan Women's University.

 Amano, the Miraco co-founder, said she had experienced this.
 When she had her first child, the construction company she worked for gave her two choices: quit or be demoted to assistant level.
 This was in 2009.